-Equipment development, especially software Much of the commercial software that incorporates personal information management is directed at limited functions that cater for information in the present or immediate future.
-Ways of influencing the development of software and hardware that serves an archival PIM, and the sustainable use of eMSS, need to be explored.
-The development of technologies directed at archival PIM would play a crucial role in motivating creators.
-Also desirable would be software that facilitates or partially automates the processes of adding metadata (eg legal, contextual) and of collating archives that reside in fragmented ways across diverse locations.
-Existing forensic and associated software might be modified specifically for archival purposes: eg remote authenticated acquisition of files and folders from the computer of a donor with evident permission and conspicuous visibility to the donor.
+- >> Also desirable would be software that facilitates or partially automates the processes of adding metadata (eg legal, contextual) and of collating archives that reside in fragmented ways across diverse locations. - >> Existing forensic and associated software might be modified specifically for archival purposes: eg remote authenticated acquisition of files and folders from the computer of a donor with evident permission and conspicuous visibility to the donor.

-Box: Authentication, magnetic tapes and the SCSI standards275
+Box: Authentication, magnetic tapes and the SCSI standards

 Archivists commonly encounter magnetic tapes, notably in the archives of scientists.
 The acquisition of data on magnetic tapes in a forensically sound and detailed way is more difficult and limited compared with the same task conducted with magnetic disks.
 Tapes store files sequentially.
-The SCSI interface (Small Computer System Interface) was developed in the 1980s for connecting devices to host systems: the QIC tape format (Quarter Inch Cartridge) was popular and data cassettes (two reels) and cartridges (one reel) replaced open reel tapes.
-Common tape technologies include the 4 mm DDS (DAT, Digital Audio Tape), 8 mm
+The SCSI interface (Small Computer System Interface) was developed in the 1980s for connecting devices to host systems: the QIC tape format (Quarter Inch Cartridge) was popular and data cassettes and cartridges replaced open reel tapes.
+Common tape technologies include the 4 mm DDS (DAT, Digital Audio Tape), 8 mm Exabyte and 0.5" DLT (Digital Linear Tape) relying on the SCSI standard and its variety of high level commands determining functionalities such as compression, bit densities and data block sizes.